talitta-nunes/sindy-geochemical-analysis/README.md

 jupyter notebook sindy_analysis.ipynb
 ```

-Ensure the `DATA_IRON_ONLY.csv` file is in the same directory as the notebook.
+Ensure the `DATA.csv` file is in the same directory as the notebook.

 ## Input Data